scylladb/scylla-monitoring/README.md

 Alerts are generated according to the [Alerting rules](https://prometheus.io/docs/prometheus/1.8/configuration/alerting_rules/).

-The Alertmanager listen on port `9093` and you can use a web-browser to connect to it.
+The Alertmanager listens on port `9093` and you can use a web browser to connect to it.